 To help you work out if PEP is appropriate for you or someone you’ve had sex with you can call THT Direct on 0808 802 1221 or complete this online risk assessment.

 However you need to start PEP as soon as possible within 24 hours, but no later than 72 hours (three days).
-If time is running out it is best to go straight to a sexual health or HIV clinic - or if it is outside of office hours, A&E.
+If time is running out it's best to go straight to a sexual health or HIV clinic - or if it's outside of office hours, your nearest A&E.

 What should I do if I find it difficult to get PEP?